 This chapter explores the relationships among the commercial real estate market in San Francisco's neighborhood districts, formula retail controls, and formula retail establishments.
-In addition to qualitatively assessing the roles that formula retail and the controls play in neighborhood districts, Strategic Economics used data from CoStar, a commercial vendor, to examine whether the approval, disapproval, or withdrawal of conditional use (CU) applications is correlated with either increases or decreases in area rental rates and vacancies in selected neighborhood districts.
+In addition to qualitatively assessing the roles that formula retail and the controls play in neighborhood districts based on interviews and focus groups with local real estate professionals, merchants, and other stakeholders (listed in Appendix E), Strategic Economics used data from CoStar, a commercial vendor, to examine whether the approval, disapproval, or withdrawal of conditional use (CU) applications is correlated with either increases or decreases in area rental rates and vacancies in selected neighborhood districts.